REECAS Northwest Conference

 2022 Ellison Center Director Scott Radnitz speaking at the REECAS Northwest Conference

-The conference hosts many panels on a variety of topics from a wide diversity of disciplines including political science, history, literature, linguistics, anthropology, culture, migration studies, gender studies, LGBTQ studies, film studies and more.
+The conference hosts panels on a variety of topics from a wide diversity of disciplines including political science, sociology, anthropology, migration studies, gender and LGBTQ+ studies, history, literature and culture, linguistics and language pedagogy, film studies, musicology and more.

-Papers on Russia and all the countries of Eastern Europe and Central Asia are welcome, including the Uyghur region in China (Xinxiang and elsewhere).
+Papers on Russia or the countries of Eastern Europe and Central Asia are welcome, including the Uyghur region in China (Xinxiang and elsewhere).

 We additionally welcome papers and panels on the European Union and how the processes of EU enlargement and integration have affected the countries of the REECAS region.